repository-preservation/lcmap-chipmunk/README.md

 | `DB_KEYSPACE`  | Chipmunk's keyspace name    |

-## Presets for Layers and Grids

-Once you have a Chipmunk instance running, you may want to load it with some data.
-Please install [HTTPie][2] before using them.

-Predefined layers and grids can be loaded by running:
+## Running a Local Chipmunk

+Start backing services and a Chipmunk instance using docker-compose.
+This will log all container output to stdout; use ctrl-c to stop all containers.

 ```
-./bin/setup
+bin/boot
 ```

-Sample data can be downloaded by running:
+Load presets for the registry and grid resources.

 ```
-./bin/download-data
+bin/seed
 ```

-After downloading sample data, ingest it all like this:
+Load additional sample data, if desired.

 ```
-ls test/nginx/data/**/*.tar | xargs bin/load
+bin/grab && ls test/nginx/data/**/*.tar | xargs bin/load
 ```

-The `bin/load` script generates full URLs to individual GeoTIFFs contained in tar files and handles building URLs to the files hosted on the provided NGINX server that can be retrieved by a Chipmunk instance running as a Docker container.

 ## Developing Chipmunk